msv-lab/llm-play/README.md

 ## Evaluating Results

-Evaluation is enabled using the options `-e` and `--equals`/`--evaluator`.
+Evaluation is enabled using the option `-e`, and the evaluation criteria are specified with `--equal` and `--evaluator`.

 This command will output an evaluation table for previously computed responses, checking if they are equal to `Beijing`:

-    llm-query -e output --equals Beijing
+    llm-query -e output --equal Beijing

-This command will print the evaluation table for only one response, and will also terminate with the zero exit code if the answer is correct:
+This command will compute the response, print the evaluation table for this response, and will terminate with the zero exit code if the answer is correct:

-    llm-query "What is the capital of China?" --equals Beijing
+    llm-query "What is the capital of China?" --equal Beijing

+When one of the options `--equal` or `--evaluator` is present without `-e` and `-o`, the responses are saved into a temporary directory.

-The special evaluator `--equals VALUE` checks if answer is equivalent to `VALUE` wrt the specified equivalence relation.
+The special evaluator `--equal VALUE` checks if answer is equivalent to `VALUE` wrt the specified equivalence relation.

 Custom evaluators are shell commands that terminate with the zero exit code iff the answer passes evaluation.
-A custom evaluator is specified using the option `--evaluator COMMAND` instead of `--equals`.
+A custom evaluator is specified using the option `--evaluator COMMAND` instead of `--equal`.

 This helper function acts as a predicate over `$ANSWER`: